 DNA-based or store-bought supplements?

-When it comes to regulation, neither of these supplements is required to be approved by the Food and Drug Administration (FDA).
-Therefore, there is no regulatory oversight to guarantee the ingredients and dosages contained in the pills.
-Thus, from this standpoint, the supplements are not much different than supplements available from retailers.
+When it comes to regulation, dietary supplements are not required to be approved by the Food and Drug Administration (FDA).
+Therefore, there is no regulatory oversight to guarantee the ingredients and dosages contained in dietary supplements.
+Thus, from this standpoint, DNA-based supplements are not much different than supplements available from retailers.